Stories by author "Johns Hopkins": 44

 Stories

-The first true brownstone building in Baltimore, today鈥檚 Grace & St. Peter鈥檚 Church opened its doors in 1852 as Grace Church on Park Avenue in Mount Vernon.
-Architecturally, it was the first church built of stone in the city and with stained…
+The first true brownstone building in Baltimore, today’s Grace & St. Peter’s Church opened its doors in 1852 as Grace Church on Park Avenue in Mount Vernon.
+Architecturally, it was the first church…

-Built in 1914 for Eastwick Motors, Baltimore鈥檚 first Ford dealership, 120 West North Avenue has been home to a surprising array of owners and occupants.
-After its days with Eastwick (a proud supporter of Amoco gasoline and its American Oil Company鈥
+Built in 1914 for Eastwick Motors, Baltimore’s first Ford dealership, 120 West North Avenue has been home to a surprising array of owners and occupants.
+After its days with Eastwick (a proud supporter…

-Alfred G. Vanderbilt once said of Pimlico that it is 鈥渕ore than a dirt track bounded by four streets.
-It is an accepted American institution, devoted to the best interests of a great sport, graced by time, respected for its honorable…
+Alfred G. Vanderbilt once said of Pimlico that it is “more than a dirt track bounded by four streets.
+It is an accepted American institution, devoted to the best interests of a great sport, graced by…

 The Ivy Hotel